OWI-Lab/py_fatigue/README.md

   <img src="https://owi-lab.github.io/py_fatigue/_static/py-fatigue-logo-with-name.png" alt="py-fatigue logo" width="height"/>
 </p>

-Py-Fatigue is a Python package for cycle-conuting, fatigue analysis and crack propagation prediction.
+Py-Fatigue is a Python package for cycle-counting, fatigue analysis and crack propagation prediction.
 It is developed by [OWI-Lab](https://www.owi-lab.be/) at Vrije Universiteit Brussel.
 Full documentation can be found [**here**](https://owi-lab.github.io/py_fatigue/).

 The main features of Py-Fatigue are:
 - a powerful cycle-counting implementation based on the ASTM E1049-85 rainflow method that retrieves the main class of the package: ``CycleCount``